xiaohan2012/daily-reading/week-plans/jan-7.md

 - [ ] the idea of model invariant should be stated more clearly (Polina’s paper)
 - [ ] compare with NetFill under different cascade model
 - [ ] experiment with small cascade
-- [ ] case study, check other related paper on case studies
-  - like news site dataset: does reconstructed tree reflect the infection order?

 # Tursday